rphilem/MO-IT101-Group1/README.md

 ├── .gitignore                               # Prevents pushing unnecessary build artifacts ├── README.md                                # Project description & setup guide
 ```

+## Not Implemented

+**Attendance Integration**
+- Although Attendance.java exists, attendance data is not yet factored into salary calculations.
+- Salary is computed from static employee information only — no deductions/additions for absences, late, or overtime.
+**Payroll Export Menu Option**
+- While payroll can be exported to a CSV via PayrollProcessor, the export is not yet linked as an option in the interactive EmployeeMenu interface.
+**Search, Update, Delete Functions**
+- The menu placeholders are present, but the actual logic for modifying employee records is pending implementation.
+**Error Handling Enhancements**
+- Basic validation is done, but input error handling (example: invalid salary input) can be improved.

 ## MO-IT101 - Computer Programming 1